curtclifton/timerity/2014-01-08 - xcoders/slides.md

 # Cartoon of the Day

-^ Before we jump into code, it's probably helpful to understand my state of mind when writing this…
+^ Before we jump into code, it’s probably helpful to understand my state of mind when writing this…

 ^ [[[Nerd Sniping]]]